-- Students may retain up to three (3) approved standard proctors on file with the University, in addition to RP Now. - Students should request to sit for a final examination during the last two (2) weeks of the course by submission of the "Request to take Final Exam Online Form" located in the myCSU Student Portal.
-Students must be enrolled in their course a minimum of three (3) weeks before the request can be processed; the Academic Course Load Policy may be reviewed for further information. - Final Examinations must be submitted for grading by 11:59pm, Central Standard Time (CST), on the last day of class. - Valid, government-issued photo identification, such as a driver's license, is required for identity verification prior to examination administration.
+- Students may retain up to three (3) approved standard proctors on file with the University, in addition to RP Now. - Students should request to sit for a final examination during the last two (2) weeks of the course by submission of "Request to take Final Examination Online Form" located in the Student Portal. - Final Examinations must be submitted for grading prior to midnight, Central Standard Time (CST), on the last day of class. - Valid, government-issued photo identification, such as a driver's license, is required for identity verification prior to examination administration. - Compliance with all identified final examination violations is required.
+Violations are identified at the conclusion of the policy. - Students are allowed short breaks during the examination.
+A total of 15 minutes break time is permitted during the 4-hour examination.
+No materials are allowed to leave or re-enter the testing area. - Students are allotted 4-hours for examination completion.
+The time allotment is cumulative; therefore, short breaks taken during the examination administration are included in the time allotment.